olincollege/Ray-Optics-Simulator/README.md

 ### `help` Command

 This command can be executed by itself by typing `help` or in combination with other commands such as `help model`.
-The `help` command on it's own gives you a brief overview of the program as well as a brief description of how to use it.
+The `help` command on its own gives you a brief overview of the program as well as a brief description of how to use it.
 When used in combination with other commands, it will give you a description of how to use the other command. i.e. entering `help run` will give you detailed information on the `run` command.

 ### `model` Command